bonni208/Business_Ethics/Business_Ethics.md

 ### 07.01 | Dichotomous Thinking

 Way back in the introduction for this class, we also explored how ethical choices are rarely binary.
-Dichotomous thinking, also known as binary thinking or all-or-nothing thinking, is a cognitive distortion where an individual perceives and interprets situations, people, and events in extreme, either/or categories, without acknowledging the nuances or grey areas that usually exist.
+Dichotomous thinking, also known as binary thinking or all-or-nothing thinking, is a cognitive distortion where an individual perceives and interprets situations, people, and events in extreme, either/or categories, without acknowledging the nuances that usually exist.
 This type of thinking simplifies complex issues into two opposite choices, overlooking the spectrum of possibilities that lie between the extremes.
 Richard Rohr, a Franciscan friar and theologian has stressed the limitations of this kind of thinking:

-> The dualistic mind is essentially binary, either/or thinking.
+> The **dualistic mind** is essentially binary, either/or thinking.
 It knows by comparison, opposition, and differentiation.
 It uses descriptive words like good/evil, pretty/ugly, smart/stupid, not realizing there may be a hundred degrees between the two ends of each spectrum.
 >
 > -- Richard Rohr

+According to Richard Rohr, the **dualistic mind** does NOT realize that:

+[[X]] There may be a hundred degrees between the two ends of each spectrum.
+[[ ]] Good and evil are often clear-cut and easily distinguishable.
+[[ ]] It uses descriptive words like good/evil, pretty/ugly, smart/stupid.
+[[ ]] Comparison, opposition, and differentiation are fundamental to its operation.

 #### The dangers of dichotomous thinking